-ASFDT-406-1609 Food Processing and Preservation
+ASFDT-406-1609: Food Processing and Preservation

-Unit level (MQF): 4 Credits: 6
+Unit level (MQF/EQF): 4 Credits: 6 Delivery Mode: Face to Face Total Learning Hours: 150

 Food processing and food preservation are two techniques that go hand-in-hand and constitute methods of converting raw food items into well-preserved and tasty food items, condiments, and side dishes that complement main dishes.
 Basically every form of food preservation involves some form of processing even if it is only a matter of drying or desiccating a fruit, vegetable or flesh.
 The process of preparing the food item and exposing it to the desiccating element, even at its most rudimentary level, is in itself a form of processing.